hwameistor/hwameistor/docs/docs/what.md

 # What is HwameiStor

-Hwameistor is an HA local storage system for cloud-native stateful workloads.
+HwameiStor is an HA local storage system for cloud-native stateful workloads.

 HwameiStor creates a local storage resource pool for centrally managing all disks such as HDD, SSD, and NVMe.
 It uses the CSI architecture to provide distributed